brachiGH/i2c_lcd_stm32_driver/readme.md

 This is a full-featured* I2C LCD library for STM32 microcontrollers.
 The library is object-oriented, allowing you to manage multiple LCDs simultaneously by creating instances for each display.

-> Support for reading data and AC addresses is not yet implemented.
+> Support for reading data and current AC address is not yet implemented.

 # Usage example